jhidalgo4/SimpleToDo/README.md

 Android app that allows building a todo list and basic todo items management functionality including adding new items, editing and deleting an existing item.

 ### Notes
 Challenges arrised durring the making of this app was when I delete a todo item from the list, it may randomly crash the app and this issue has not been resolved yet and will fix this issue in future apps.
+One other challenge that completed was working with the recycler view list.

 ## User Stories - completed: